-Regression to the mean describes the tendency of events or phenomena that go back to an average state after it has run its course in one extreme.
-Various academic fields have similar definitions of regression to the mean, such as in psychology and philosophy
+Regression to the mean in health care describes the tendency of the symptoms of a condition to go back to an average state after it has run its course in one extreme.
+Various academic fields have similar definitions of regression to the mean, such as in psychology and philosophy.

-If the pain eventually reduces on its own, theoretically, almost any type of intervention—even bogus treatments—may seem to be “effective” or “it works.”
-This is an important concept in understanding how and why treatments work or not.
+If the pain eventually reduces on its own, almost any type of intervention—even bogus treatments—may seem to be “effective.”
+This is a factor to consider in understanding how and why treatments work or not.

 First, you’ll often hear regression to the mean in discussions on how to evaluate research.
-By “evaluating research,” we mean knowing how to tell the difference between good research and flawed research.
-Distinguishing between them helps us understand what good research tells us about how the natural world works in reality, and how we can use that knowledge for the benefit of our clients.
+This means knowing how to tell the difference between good research and flawed research, which helps us understand what good research tells us about how the natural world works in reality and how we can use that knowledge for our clients’ benefit.

-Your clients can, in turn, trust you to tell them the truth, and to carry out your professional responsibility to put their interests ahead of your own with integrity, dignity, and respect.
-In this way, they can make solid healthcare and treatment decisions grounded in autonomy and informed consent.
+In turn, your clients can trust you to tell them the truth and to carry out your professional responsibility to put their interests ahead of yours.
+This way, they can make solid healthcare and treatment decisions grounded in autonomy and informed consent.

 What does regression to the mean mean?